How can I legally buy a gun in Canada?

 The PAL is the license that lets you buy firearms.

 Detailed steps to get your PAL (Canadian Firearms Licence)

 - Use the "find a class" page on this website to find out where to take the Canadian Firearms Safety Course (CFSC).

 - Pass the CFSC.
 It's fun and easy, very few people have any trouble.
 There are no trick questions, or difficult concepts.

 - Fill out, and mail in the application form with the required supporting papers (like your photograph.)

 What about handguns?

 Yes, handguns are legal in Canada.
-If you want to own a handgun, (or other "restricted" firearms such as AR-15 rifles) in Canada you will additionally need to to pass a second course called the CRFSC (the R is for Restricted,) and pay a bit more on the application to get a license which allows you to buy restricted firearms.
+If you want to own a handgun, (or other "restricted" firearms such as AR-15 rifles) in Canada you will need to take some additional steps.
+After you have finish reading this page, use the "Handguns" section of this website to find out more.

 What's the safety course like?